philgyford/pepysdiary/README.md

 Code for [www.pepysdiary.com](http://www.pepysdiary.com/).

 Pushing to `main` will run the commit through [this GitHub Action](https://github.com/philgyford/pepysdiary/actions/workflows/main.yml) to run tests.
-If it passes, it will be deployed automatically to Heroku.
+If it passes, it will be deployed automatically to the website.

 When changing the python version, it will need to be changed in: